ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday</h3>A chance of rain before noon.
 Mostly cloudy, with a high near 48.
-West wind around 21 mph, with gusts as high as 37 mph.<br></div>
+West wind around 21 mph, with gusts as high as 37 mph.
+Chance
+         of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">